basedwon/basd/readme.md

 We sincerely appreciate your generosity!

-## Support

-If you find this project useful and want to show some love, you can support it by donating:

-**Bitcoin:** `1A1zP1eP5QGefi2DMPTfTL5SLmv7DivfNa`

-**Monero:** `49N4oGjk7RCHStek8i6C6c6mAJpegP9CJuiSJhonWEJHoAx4ypSw7oY6yZ8yCFuVjD9S3x2PPeyhCV4VZKXCgkfZ938tyqL`

 Your donations are greatly appreciated and help support the continued development of this project.

-## Support

-If you found this project helpful and want to show some love, you can buy me a coffee (or more likely a piece of hardware) with a donation:

-**Bitcoin**: `3P3QsMVK89JBNqZQv5zMAKG8FK3kJM4rjt`

-**Monero**: `43hhubS27LkaXMHfoHaSKt9gPSPqeZh9gTes2yKvv2usZJJ6SQ4nVas2CdPvP1JnZeSsXC37LJzZvG13M3b8HgN9P7yjddv`

 Please note that these addresses are for donations only.